salamkingscrestglobal/WP-Permalink-Manager/readme.txt

 - Edit your post where you want to edit the permalink.
 - In the permalink box insert your desired permalink and update the post.
-- Note: Some time it's can take more time to update with Wp Permalink Manager.
-- Preview your post and see your post permalink is changed.
+- Preview your post and see your post URL is changed.